training guide

 On race day, stick to the foods you know work for your body; this isn’t to time to experiment with anything new!
 Eat a mix of carbs, protein and healthy fats 2–3 hours before the start.
 Most importantly, drink plenty of water or electrolyte drinks up until 2 hours before the start of the race to ensure you’re well-hydrated for the challenge ahead.

-HIGH5’s Top Products for Fueling Your 10K
+HIGH5’s Top Products for Fuelling Your 10K

 Running a 10K is good for you, and HIGH5’s sports nutrition products are designed specifically for endurance athletes like you.
 Before your 10K race, fuel your body and mind with our scientifically formulated gels, drinks and bars.